Join us in Shanghai!

 Professor Reed earned a Ph.D. in East Asian History from the University of California, Berkeley in 1996, a C.Phil. from the University of California, Berkeley in 1990, an M.Phil. from the University of Glasgow, Scotland in 1984, and a B.A. from McGill University in Montreal, Canada in 1978.
 He is a specialist in the history of modern China with particular focus on the period from the mid-eighteenth to the mid-twentieth centuries.
 His teaching covers the Qing, Republican, and People's Republic periods.

-This history education abroad program is coordinated by the Office of International Affairs (OIA).
-For more information and/or to apply to the program, please visit their Shanghai information website.
+This history education abroad program is coordinated by the Global Education Program in the Office of International Affairs (OIA).
+For more information and/or to apply to the program, please visit their website here.